open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Sender a notification.
 2. Use case continues from step 5.

 8b.
-Client uses a orgnaization-specific external configuration service:
+Client uses a organization-specific external configuration service:

 1. Client first syncs default capsule expiration time from an orgnaization-specific external service using a long-term authentication token.
-2. External provides a default capsule expiration time.
+2. External configuration service provides a default capsule expiration time.
-3. Client sends a server capsule using the appropriate API service to a CCS using the expiration time from external configuration or when a Reciepent's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
+3. Client sends a server capsule using the appropriate API service to a CCS using the expiration time from external configuration or when a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 Client receives a transaction code for each server capsule.
 4. Use case continues from step 9.

 8c.
 The expiration time provided by Client is longer than allowed in the CCS system configuration: